What to do as a freelancer, when a client doesn’t pay?

 • If they ignore it: You can request a default judgment (winning by default).

-In my instance I decided on a different approach as I wondered whether the company may have gone under and thinking the above appraoch may come to nothing and may even ne too slow.
+In my instance I decided on a different approach as I wondered whether the company may have gone under and thinking the above apraoch may come to nothing and may even be too slow.

 A Debt Collection Agency